monitoringartist/dockbix-agent-xxl/README.md

   -d monitoringartist/zabbix-agent-xxl-limited:latest
 ```

-Some settings are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`, because Docker monitoring module is used,
+Some settings are excluded and you can't override them: `AllowRoot, LoadModulePath, LoadModule, LogType`, because Docker monitoring module is used.

 # Limitations